kolbyn24/Notes/01 - Primary Categories/01 - Operation.md

 Use the readme to help setup.

 ### create backup/push to github
+on windows:

-ctrl+p, such for git and click Obsidian git: create backup
+ctrl+p, search for git and click Obsidian git: create backup

+on mac:
+command+p, search for git and click Obsidian git: create backup

 ### Links
 use `[[name]]` to link to a page: [[01 - Operation]]